HSF/harvester/README.md

 #### Setup and system configuration files
-Several parameters need to be adjusted in the setup file (etc/sysconfig/panda_harvester) and two system config files (etc/panda/panda_common.cfg and etc/panda/panda_harvester.cfg).
+Several parameters need to be adjusted in the setup file (etc/sysconfig/panda_harvester) and two config files (etc/panda/panda_common.cfg and etc/panda/panda_harvester.cfg).

 The following parameters need to be modified in etc/sysconfig/panda_harvester.